ChrisADrake/ChrisADrake.github.io/index.md

 # Get Your Products Online with Shopify

-<p id="subtitle">Whether you need your first site ready for new shoppers, migrating from another e-commerce platform,
+<p id="subtitle">Whether you need your first site ready for new shoppers, you're migrating from another e-commerce platform,
- or just want to revamp an existing store, you have come to the right place.</p>
+ or you just want to revamp an existing store, you've come to the right place.</p>
 <br>
 ## New Online Store